wtsi-hgi/irobot/irobot/precache/README.md

   * Update the entity's last access time.

   * Stream the data (or ranges, thereof) to the requestor.
+If checksums are available for the data (or ranges, thereof), include them in the output.

 * When data fetching is complete, check we have, are planning to or are in the process of calculating its checksums.
 If not:

   * Enqueue the asynchronous checksumming job.

-  When checksums are available and a checksum request is made:

-  * Update the entity's last access time.

-  * Return the checksums (or ranges, thereof) to the requestor.

 * When checksumming is complete, check our calculated checksum matches the iRODS checksum.
 If not: